amirkhonov/ai-102-mindmap/README.md

 #### Create a composed document intelligence model

 * Composed models in Azure AI Document Intelligence enable users to submit a form when they don't know which is the best model to use.
   * Once you've created a set of custom models, you must assemble them into a composed model.
       * You can do this in a GUI by using Azure AI Document Intelligence Studio,
       * or by using the `StartCreateComposedModelAsync()` method in custom code.
   * Creation parameters:
     * **Model IDs**: The IDs of the custom models that you want to include in the composed model.
     * **Model Name**: The name of the composed model.
   * GUI provides a method to create composed models by selecting the models to include.

-#### Implement a document intelligence model as a custom Azure AI Search skill

-* Once your document intelligence model is ready, you can integrate it as a custom skill in Azure AI Search.
+### Extract information with Azure AI Content Understanding

+#### Create an OCR pipeline to extract text from images and documents

+* Build optical character recognition pipelines
+* Extract text from images and scanned documents
+* Process multiple document types

+#### Summarize, classify, and detect attributes of documents

+* Automatically summarize document content
+* Classify documents by type or category
+* Detect document attributes and metadata

+#### Extract entities, tables, and images from documents

+* Identify and extract named entities
+* Extract structured tables from documents
+* Extract images and visual elements

+#### Process and ingest documents, images, videos, and audio with Azure AI Content Understanding

+* Build end-to-end content processing pipelines
+* Handle multiple content types
-  * Enrich your index with fields that your Azure AI Document Intelligence models are trained to extract.
+* Integrate with other Azure AI services
-  * To implement this:
-    1. In AI Search resource: select the *Skillsets* tab
-    2. Select *Add skillset*
-    3. Provide the Skillset definition (JSON)
-    4. Save.

-## Implement generative AI solutions (10–15%)
+## Generative AI - Additional Topics (Legacy Content)

-### Use Azure OpenAI Service to generate content
+### Azure OpenAI Service (Detailed Implementation)

-#### Provision an Azure OpenAI Service resource
+#### Provision an Azure OpenAI Service resource (Detailed)

 * Create an Azure OpenAI resource to access the OpenAI API and use it to generate content:
   1. Identify subscription, resource group, region, and pricing tier